 Travelling abroad increases your risk of infection.
 You should protect yourself with the recommended vaccinations.
 To see what vaccinations are recommended for your trip, please visit www.nathnac.org/travel.

-Some travel vaccinations – and malaria prophylaxis – must be paid for by you.
+Some travel vaccinations and malaria tablets must be paid for by you.
 These are payable in advance via the reception team after your initial travel consultation with the nurse.

 Advice on Contraception and Family Planning

 Advice is available from all doctors and practice nurses at any surgery appointment.
 To keep patients’ information confidential, we don’t hold a separate family planning clinic.